torrance/Casacore.jl/README.md

 # Casacore.jl

 This package provides Casacore for using in Julia.
-Casacore does not need to be installed first, as this package makes use of the BinaryBuilder.

-This project is in early development and only minimal features are completed yet.
+All dependencies are installed automatically using BinaryBuilder and Pkg.Artifacts.

 Previous work on Casacore integration has been packaged as [Cassacore.jl](https://github.com/kiranshila/CasaCore.jl) which provides a bespoke C wrapper.
 This present module differs by using CxxWrap to wrap the C++ methods of Casacore to provide low level access to Casacore internals, and well as a more intuitive high level interface.